-Environmentally Friendly Formulation
+Environmentally Friendly & Vegan Formulation

 Made without Mineral Oil (Petroleum Distillates)

-A unique quality of our Wood Wax is that its formulation is free of mineral oil.
+A unique quality of our Wood Wax is that its formulation is free of mineral oils.
 Despite its name, mineral oil is a by-product of petroleum.
 When crude oil is processed, there are multiple distillates that are derived from this process.
 One of these petroleum distillates is mineral oil.
-Some grades of mineral oil are classified as “food safe” while others are not.
+Some grades of mineral oils are classified as “food safe” while others are not.
 Because of the petroleum origin of mineral oil, we chose to avoid using it in the formulation of Wood Wax so that you can have peace of mind.

 Suitable for Numerous Projects